 I’m starting to think about paint colors for the house.
-So far I know a mid-tone sunny green in the kitchen, a moody green in the dining room, a taupe in the master bedroom with a spring green in the closet and bathroom.
+So far I know a mid-tone sunny green in the kitchen, a moody green in the dining room, a taupe in the master bedroom with a spring green in the closet and bathroom, my favorite one is definitely the bedroom one, it matches my new mattress perfectly, I got it thanks to the reviews by Each Night.
 At the moment I am stuck on what color to paint the White trim and what color for the entry/hall/stairs.
 I want a nice warm neutral but it has to go with the wood trim on the first floor, the white trim on the 2nd floor, and blend with the greens I’m using throughout the house.

 I have to be sure to stay away from anything with orange tones.
 It looks terrible with my chestnut woodwork.
 I wish I had learned to use the best portable table saw my uncle used to have, that way I could simply make my own furniture in whatever color scheme I want.
 But for now I rent furniture from furniture hire Perth.
 Since I don’t and can’t that rules out most tans and sands and leaves colors in the mushroom color-space.
 I don’t really want to go too gray though a taupe wouldn’t be bad.
 What do you think about colored neutrals?

 I could try to find a gold color that worked but I just don’t know how well it fits with the color scheme in the rest of the house.
 Sometimes though, if you have doubts as for the color, you may entrust it to real professionals, such as Ottawa Painter.
 (Photo: BHG)

 This is a great tan that goes beautifully with a variety of greens but I’m not sure about the reddish tint to my woodwork.
 (Photo: BHG)